ysugimoto/aws-lambda-image/README.md

 ### Deployment

-To make use of the automated deployment you need to have [avs-cli installed and configured](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+To make use of the automated deployment you need to have [aws-cli installed and configured](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
-In addition you need to setup some environment variables:
+In addition you will need to setup some environment variables:

 - `LAMBDA_FUNCTION_NAME` _(mandatory)_ - represents the name of the Lambda function under which it should be installed or updated.
 - `AWS_PROFILE` _(optional)_ - allows you to choose which aws configuration profile should be used to upload your Lambda.
 If not